 Create a Mailing List

 Emails are a fast way to reach customers.
 By sending email campaigns, you can keep customers in the know of any new products, changes, or sales your business is holding.
 It’s also a great way to assist customers and seek feedback.
 This action helps maintain brand awareness by appearing in the shopper’s inbox every week.
-Creating a campaign may seem like a workload, but using email automation systems, such as Mailchimp, makes designing emails easy.
+Creating a campaign may seem like a workload, but using email automation systems, such as Constant Contact, makes designing emails easy.

 Be Creative with Packaging